inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 ---------------------------------

-This section describes the modules that implement a subset of the functionality of the IEEE 802.1CB standard titled: Frame Replication and Elimination for Reliability (IEEE 802.1CB-2017).
+This section describes the modules that implement a subset of the functionality of the IEEE 802.1CB standard titled as Frame Replication and Elimination for Reliability (IEEE 802.1CB-2017).

 The relevant modules are all part of the :ned:`BridgingLayer` compound module